|Subscribe | What is RSS|

 Contact: Carlin Timmons, (843) 881-5516

-Two days of living history are scheduled on Friday & Saturday, September 19 and 20 from 10:00 a.m. to 2:00 p.m.
-Watch craftsmen in period dress demonstrate rice-pounding, indigo-dyeing, iron-smithing and brick masonry.
+Two days of living history are scheduled on Friday & Saturday, September 18 and 19 from 10:00 a.m. to 2:00 p.m.
+Watch craftsmen in period dress demonstrate rice-pounding, indigo-dyeing, iron-smithing, brick masonry and domestic arts.
+Also included are Revolutionary War soldiers, 18th century music, sweetgrass basket sewing, quilting, African drumming and Gullah story-telling.
 Visitors can participate in a game of historic cricket.
-Also included are Revolutionary War soldiers, 18th century music, sweetgrass basket sewing, quilting, African drumming, Gullah story-telling and a visit from Eliza Lucas Pinckney.

 Throughout the week visitors may take part in the "I Signed the Constitution" program, signing a scroll that will be sent to the National Constitution Center in Philadelphia, the city where Charles Pinckney and 38 other delegates signed the world-changing document on September 17, 1787.